-Opening her own practice in 1983, Cynthia was involved with the development of an indigenous horticultural site in Lockport, Manitoba, through the active ARC Agreement.
+Opening her own practice in 1983, Cohlmeyer was involved with the development of an indigenous horticultural site in Lockport, Manitoba, through the active ARC Agreement.
 It is a compact site on the east side of the Red River where for 3,000 years First Nations people fished, grew corn and built large storage pits for their crops.
 Such a significant archaeological site called for great sensitivity to the interpretation of landscape, and a regime of non-mowing of the suckering plants was installed, although repeated flooding has altered some of the site interpretation and plantings from the 1984-88 period.

 Cohlmeyer served for many years as the chair of the Environmental Committee of Nature Manitoba, and produced an Inventory of Natural Areas that informed the City’s 1993 new strategies for the management and development of wildlands in its Ecologically Significant Natural Lands guidelines.
 Her work identified that the abundant river bottom forest storey within the city, being mostly undisturbed, offers some of the best examples of that ecosystem available to experience.
-Translated into action, this strategy assisted her five-year engagement with the creation of Henteleff Park, a restored riparian forest in south St. Vital, re-opened by the City in 2002 for its association with Metis settlement, early market gardens and the Henteleff family’s tree nursery.
+Translated into action, this strategy assisted her five-year engagement with the creation of Henteleff Park, a restored riparian forest in south St. Vital, reopened by the City in 2002 for its association with Metis settlement, early market gardens and the Henteleff family’s tree nursery.
 Extensive planting of native trees and shrubs, the establishment of public access routes and an engaging interpretive component are the product of professional landscape guidance and citizen participation.
-Recent interpretative panels installed along the river trails in Assiniboine Park written by Cynthia Cohlmeyer display a rigorous understanding of the interaction of humans with evolving riparian spaces and water courses.
+Recent interpretative panels installed along the river trails in Assiniboine Park, and written by Cynthia Cohlmeyer, display a rigorous understanding of the interaction of humans with evolving riparian spaces and water courses.

-In 2013-14, Cynthia headed a signature project in the City of Winnipeg Public Works East Yard redevelopment, off Nairn Avenue.
+In 2013-14, Cohlmeyer headed a signature project in the City of Winnipeg Public Works East Yard redevelopment, off Nairn Avenue.
 Satisfying LEED criteria for sustainability, the project recovered waste lands from a fill site through the creation of two large detention ponds heavily planted with many native species, with the goal of cleansing the water and creating wildlife habitat, now actively happening.
 The site is also welcoming to workers, school groups and neighbours, a vibrant landscape in a previously bleak and toxic industrial setting.